Which OBD2 Scanner Should I Buy?

 - No programming or coding

 Most Level 1 scanner sells for under $100.
-Typically can only diagnose the Check Engine Light or Service Engine light.
+Typically, we can only diagnose the Check Engine Light or Service Engine light.

 Many of these scanners can display live sensor data that the Engine Control Unit controls.
 Level 1 OBD-2 scanners cost as little as $15.
 Every car owner must, at a minimum, have one of these cheap OBD-2 scanners in the glove box.